RichardBradley/liquibase.github.com/quickstart.md

 ## Next Steps ##

 This quick-start guide is designed to get you started with Liquibase.
 For a full description of all its capabilities, see the [Liquibase Manual](documentation/index.html).
 Read [the best practices](bestpractices.html).
-For an extensive scenario, see the [tutorial using Oracle](tutorial-using-oracle.html).

 You can also view [recorded sessions](training.html) on Liquibase or visit the [forums](community/index.html).